rahulyasir/python-learnig-beginer/README.md

 # python-learnig-beginer
-It consist of somr valuable code for python learning
+It consist of some valuable code for python learning